BBVA/Overlord/overview.draft.md

 A valid Overlord Rule must avoid this two problems.
 Rule it's a context free communication tool.
 So can't describe any context detail or describe "how to do" anything.

 The Rule primary focus it's the "What must be".
+And the most important property of the rules is they are inmutable.
+If anyone can change the rule thru the process the original rule, and their information,\
+will be lost.

 ## Solution architecture
-The current DSL proposal describe an state that must be found on a place.
-Allowing to parametrize the specific state and place by parameters.
+The current DSL proposal describe an state that must be found on a place, by example:

+> All $(ip@gather) the port $(port@rule) must be on $(closed_ports@gather).

+On this example we can see 3 parameters, two of them (ip and closed_ports) must be gathered from your current systems to ensure the control.
+The other one (port) must be defined before executión, and ideally, come from Thread Model session and control definitión.

 # Rule Parametrizer

 ## Input - Output
-'''
 A valid Rule File, The avaliable typed functions -> Parametrized Rule File
-'''

 ## Funcitonal Description
 We understand a Paramatrized Rule File as a Valid Rule File that contains the maximum avaliable information